 Heavy vehicles are the primary contributor to the consumption of a road pavements structural capacity.
 The consumption of a road pavements structural capacity has a direct correlation to the number of equivalent standard axles [ESA] applied to the road.
-Therefore the consumption structural capacity can be directly related to the ESA's generated by the vehicle and hence a development.
+Therefore the consumption of structural capacity can be directly related to the ESA's generated by the vehicle and hence a development.

-Schedules
+3. Schedules

-1. Typical costing for construction of road infrastructure
+3.1.
+Typical costing for construction of road infrastructure

-Council's typical costs for the construction of a kilometre of sealed road is \$495,000.00 (at August 2013).
+Council's typical costs for the construction of a kilometre of sealed road is \$1,000,000.00 (@2024).

-2. Methodology for calculating contribution rates
+3.2.
+Methodology for calculating contribution rates